meetecho/janode/README.md

 Janode is a Node.js, browser compatible, adapter for the [Janus WebRTC server](https://github.com/meetecho/janus-gateway).

-Internally uses WebSockets to connect to Janus.
+Internally uses WebSockets or Unix DGRAM Sockets to connect to Janus.

 The library wraps the Janus core API, the Janus Admin API and some of the most popular plugins APIs.